-A4 paper, marker pens, tape and scissors or Bostik or Prestik
+Materials needed: A4 paper, marker pens, tape and scissors or glue

 - Prepare three signs marked Agree, Disagree and Unsure.
-Place these on the wall at three different places a fair distance from each other to allow easy movement. - Read through the values statements and decide which ones you want to use.
-Write the ones you will use on slips of paper then fold them and place them in a basket.
-Participants will choose and read the statements.
+Place these on the wall or ground at three different spots- a fair distance from each other to allow easy movement. - Read through the values statements and decide which ones you want to use.
+Write the ones you will use on slips of paper, then fold them and place them in a bag or hat.
+Participants will pick a statement and read it.
 If your participants have difficulty reading, read the statements yourself.